 Share data via your POS-system to allow salesclerks to tab into a customer’s preferences in real-time via their customer membership login.

 Use personalized offers to target customers who visit your website often but without converting.
-Get them to take a small action, like signing up to a newsletter for a 10% voucher.
-Don’t underestimate content and what it matters to build a relationship over time, provide help and hacks in their daily lives before you reach out.
+Get them to take a small action, like signing up for a newsletter for a 10% voucher.
+Don’t underestimate content and what matters to build a relationship over time.
+Provide help and hacks in their daily lives before you reach out.